jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 try playing the same melody across strings, without moving the fretting hand out of position.

-This is called "position playing".
+This is sometimes called "position playing".

 ## Finding notes across strings